jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/solution-and-second-phase-strengthening.md

 ### Composition and Temperature Effects
-Additional Cu will result in more #Guinier-Preston-Zone.
+Additional Cu will result in more #Guinier-Preston-Zones.
 Higher temperatures will accelerate precipitation.
-#Guinier-Preston-Zone are quickly transformed to precipitates.
+#Guinier-Preston-Zones are quickly transformed to precipitates.
 Those precipitates grow and become larger and farther apart.
-This allows for [[dislocation-bowing]] around them more easily.
+This allows for #dislocation-bowing around them more easily.
 ==Lower temperatures allow for more uniform distribution of precipitates.==